 5. Maintain Mold Rotation Until Molten Metal Solidifies

-The mold continues to spin after pouring is finished, allowing the part to cool and fully solidify and harden.
-The rotation aids in maintaining a sense of uniform material distribution around the inner circumference of the mold.
+The mold continues to spin after pouring is finished, allowing the part to cool and solidify completely.
+The rotation helps maintain a uniform material distribution around the inner circumference of the mold.

 6. Remove Solidified Casting From Mold